webqit/quantum-js/README.md

 let message = `Hi ${ candidate.firstName }, you ${ tense } this test!`;
 ```

-And the update continues to include any subsequent dependents of the `message` variable itself... and any dependents of those dependents... until the end of the dependency thread.
+And the update continues to include any subsequent dependents of the `message` variable itself... and on to dependents of those dependents... until the end of the dependency thread.

 ```js
 // This.
 (Having the “message” variable as a dependency.)